krymzonn/omarchy-kimiko-theme/README.md

 ## Status

-This is initial work in progress, though most things should work by now.
+Most things should work by now.
-The nvim theme is a somewhat hacky quick adaptation of the ancient colorscheme.
+The nvim theme currently is an almost direct adaptation of the ancient colorscheme.

-I'll likely need to adjust what can be in the theme vs what is considered orthogonal config (gap size?)

 ## Installation